 A moving drama, A Single Man completes Firth’s transition from rom com fodder to one of the most capable actors around today.
-Resembling a sexy Nick Clegg, he effortlessly captures George’s lonliness, as he seeks companionship in one of his students, Kenny (Nicholas Hoult).
+Resembling a sexy Nick Clegg, he effortlessly captures George’s lonliness as he seeks companionship in one of his students, Kenny (Nicholas Hoult).

 While any film featuring prominent gay characters is doomed to be know primarily for this, A Single Man is about much more than homosexuality.
-The orientation of its main character seems almost incidental, as it serves more as a pondering of the human condition and a reflection on lonliness and mortality than homosexuality.
+The orientation of its main character seems almost incidental, as it serves more as a pondering of the human condition and a reflection on loneliness and mortality than homosexuality.
 Little is made of the fact his lover was also a man, although the 1960s setting means that following Jim’s death he is unable to be open and honest about the nature of their relationship, adding to his isolation.

-One frustrating aspect of the film, which portrayals of gay characters in film and TV almost always do, is make it look like a gay person can wander into any bar, party or place of work and stumble upon eligible gay partners.
-This is extremely far from the truth and undoubtedly done for narrative ease, but the implication that when the two handsome, mutually attractive gay men at the party stumble upon each other they implicitly know the other’s sexuality is far from the truth, contributing to the myth of the ‘gaydar’.
+One frustrating aspect of the film, which portrayals of gay characters almost always do, is make it look like a gay person can wander into any bar, party or place of work and stumble upon eligible gay partners.
+While this is done for narrative ease, the implication that when there are two attractive gay men at a party they implicitly know the other’s sexuality is far from the truth, contributing to the myth of the ‘gaydar’.

 I suppose this avoids lots of fruitless pursuit of heterosexual men, and uncertainty as to whether or not the other person has any chance of becoming involved with a character at all, but it also means it’s less realistic; a problem for a serious drama.
 It also serves to weaken the isolation of George which is the film’s core, when he’s shown to meet attractive gay men all over the place.